 Everyone wants to move into a clean and ready home and moving in snow and ice can be messy.
 When moving furniture out, keep your hardwood floors and carpets clean for the new owners by covering them up.
 Although some moving companies will provide this service for you, be prepared in case they don’t.
 Dirt, mud, and snow can all be tracked in and laying down tarps, mats, or opened up cardboard boxes is a must.
 Take those items with you if the movers don’t provide them so as to protect the floors while moving into your home.
 This is a great question to ask the movers ahead of time, so you aren’t caught unawares with no way to protect your floors.

-If it’s really cold, make sure you haven’t packed up all of your coasts, hats, and gloves.
+If it’s really cold, make sure you haven’t packed up all of your coats, hats, and gloves.
 You’re going to be in and out of the elements and want to be prepared.
 This is really important if you are moving to Ohio from a warmer climate in the winter.

 Provide hot chocolate, coffee, or cider for the movers (and you)!
 It’s cold outside and this simple kindness will make all the difference.
 Remember to get disposable cups since yours will be packed away.
 If you have the heat turned down (you will have the door open for long periods of time and don’t want to heat the outside) put a space heater in the kitchen and bathroom to provide a bit of comfort.
 Tip well since the movers don’t get paid extra for working in tough conditions.
 Be present and as helpful as you can be to keep everything moving along.